Located in the near West End of Richmond, Virginia.

 Lauren started her journey into yoga in high school, when her aunt gave her a mat and a yoga video, thinking it would complement her background in dance and movement.
 She dabbled with a home practice through the years, but nothing ever really stuck.
 Eventually, while going through some big life changes, she was drawn to the practice while looking for something more meaningful in life.

 As her practice intensified, Lauren felt a strong calling to share her love of yoga with others.
-She completed her 200 hour training under the guidance of Yogi J Miles, followed by her Rocket teacher training at Asta Yoga in San Francisco with Steve Pyka and Rene Henley.
+She completed her 200 hour training under the guidance of J Miles, followed by her Rocket teacher training at Asta Yoga in San Francisco with Steve Pyka and Rene Henley.
 She completed her 300 hour certification at Asheville Yoga Center.
-Along with Rocket, Hatha, and Vinyasa, she is trained in Kundalini, Restorative, Meditation, and Trauma Informed Methods, as well as concentrated studies in Yoga Anatomy with Libby Hinsley and Kristin Leal.
-She has completed the Meridian Yoga Technique Levels 1 + 2 certifications under the guidance of Rose Erin Vaughan and the Science of Self training team.
+Along with Rocket, Hatha, and Vinyasa, she is trained in Restorative, Meditation, Kundalini, and Trauma Informed Methods, as well as concentrated studies in anatomy with Libby Hinsley and Kristin Leal.
+She has completed the Meridian Yoga Technique Levels 1 + 2 certifications under the guidance of Rose Erin Vaughan, Melissa Soong, and the Science of Self team.
 She feels a strong calling to serve the community, offering these incredibly healing modalities to the Dojo community and beyond.

 Lauren also holds a BS in Fashion Merchandising from Virginia Commonwealth University, which comes in handy while running the studio’s day-to-day operations.
 Her main goals for her students are for them to be able to practice without judgment or expectation, to tune in and reconnect the mind-body-spirit with the present moment, and have fun (probably including a couple of laughs) while practicing.